ayushdixit1-av/spotify-discord-bot/README.md

 3. Prepare Files for Deployment
 Ensure the following files are in the root of your project directory:

-bot.py: The updated Python code for your bot (provided above, now using FFMPEG_PATH environment variable).
+bot.py: Your main bot code (no changes needed from the last version I provided, as FFMPEG_PATH is no longer directly used).

 requirements.txt: